Green Knight: Characters fulfilling similar roles

 The 15th-century The Turke and Gowin begins with a Turk entering Arthur's court and asking, "Is there any will, as a brother, To give a buffett and take another?"

 Gawain accepts the challenge, and is then forced to follow the Turk until he decides to return the blow.
 Through the many adventures they have together, the Turk, out of respect, asks the knight to cut off the Turk's head, which Gawain does.
 The Turk, surviving, then praises Gawain and showers him with gifts.
-Sir Gawain and the Carle of Carlisle contains a scene in which the Carl, a lord, orders Gawain to strike him with his spear, and bends over to receive the blow.
-Gawain obliges, the Carl rises, laughing and unharmed, and, unlike in Sir Gawain and the Green Knight, no return blow is demanded or given.
+The Carle of Carlisle contains a scene in which the Carl, a lord, orders Gawain to strike off his head.

+Gawain obliges, the Carl rises and, having been freed from a magic spell, no return blow is demanded or given.
 Among all these stories, Sir Gawain and the Green Knight is the only one with a completely green character, and the only one tying Morgan le Fay to his transformation.

 Several stories also feature knights struggling to stave off the advances of voluptuous women, including Yder, the Lancelot-Grail Cycle, Hunbaut, and The Knight of the Sword.
 The Green Knight parallel in these stories is a King testing a knight as to whether or not he will remain chaste in extreme circumstances.
 The woman he sends is sometimes his wife (as in Yder), if he knows that she is unfaithful and will tempt other men; in The Knight of the Sword the king sends his beautiful daughter.
 All characters playing the Green Knight's role kill unfaithful knights who fail their tests.

+Pwyll, in the First Branch of the Mabinogi, faces a similar chastity test.